becodeorg/free2code/1.HTML/exercises/Semantics/exercise-1-letter/readme.md

 - The character set of the document should be specified as utf-8 using an appropriate meta tag.
 - The author of the letter should be specified in an appropriate meta tag.
-- The provided CSS should be included inside an appropriate tag.